The True Cost of Consignment Software

 - Help with Windows, Networking, Hardware, QuickBooks (Passed to a 3rd Party): $100+ PER HOUR

-- How-To Help: $100 PER HOUR (Would you believe this?
-Help with the software is NOT included in the annual service fee!!)
+- How-To Help: $100 PER HOUR (Help with the software is NOT included in the annual service fee!)

-- Kickbacks to vendors from Forms Plus and X-Charge for steering you to their services.
-(A small percentage of each of your labels purchases and credit-card sales goes to the software vendor for pushing you in these directions.)
+- Kickbacks to vendors from Forms Plus and X-Charge for steering you to their services

 - On-site Training: $2,000-$3,000 (suggesting that the software is complex and hard to learn)